jtallant/tic-tac-toe/README.md

 A tic-tac-toe game played in the terminal.

+You can play against the computer or another human.

+The computer can't be beaten and will win if you do not play a perfect game.

 ## Usage

-Open a terminal and run `ruby lib/tic-tac-toe.rb` from inside the tic-tac-toe directory
+`git clone git@github.com:jtallant/tic-tac-toe.git`
+`cd tic-tac-toe`
+`bundle install`
+`ruby lib/tic-tac-toe.rb`

 ## Changelog

 #### 1.1

 * Moved everything into classes
-* set up project structure
+* Set up project structure

 #### 1.0